JunlinH/ReCorrection-Filter-for-SISR/README.md

 ```

 ### To use super-resolvers
 This project uses DBPN super-resolver.
 This repository does not include DBPN due to its large file size.
-However, you can find the code [here](https://github.com/alterzero/DBPN-Pytorch)
+However, you can find it [here](https://github.com/alterzero/DBPN-Pytorch).

-#### Node: In my experiments, the code of DBPN can't be run directly.
-If you are like me, got the result as follows:
+#### Node: In my experiment, the code of DBPN can't be run directly.
+If you are like me, got the error like follows:
 <img width="949" alt="Screen Shot 2021-04-21 at 12 38 55 AM" src="https://user-images.githubusercontent.com/29801160/115497688-25bedb80-a23a-11eb-93ce-c297a79dc064.png">

 You can use the code below to avoid this error: